-Understand the terms crop factor and full size sensor will help you when you are considering options on buying or using different lens and camera combinations.
-This post will give you a deeper understanding on crop factor and you can get more information about full-sized sensors here.
+Understanding the terms crop factor and full size sensor will help you when you are considering options on buying or using different lens and camera combinations.
+The crop factor helps photographers compare the angle (the field of view) any given lens will give them on any given digital camera.

-It was easy to compare different camera lenses, their focal lengths and their zoom ranges.
+Before digital cameras became popular, it was easy to compare different camera lenses, their focal lengths and their zoom ranges.
 A 50mm lens was considered "normal" and was normal on any other 35mm camera you used it on.
 Longer lens were considered telephoto and had a narrower, close-up view on any 35mm camera you used it on.
 Shorter lenses were considered to be wide-angle and show a wider, farther-back view of the scene, also on any 35mm camera.
 It was simple.

-The illustration above show you what would happen if you used the same lens on cameras having smaller than full frame sensors.
 A "crop factor" means that your photograph would have a smaller field of view.
 In other words, it crops part of the photograph that the lens is capable of including in your photo.
-It's also referred to as a focal length multiplier.
+It's also referred to as a focal length multiplier, because you're getting the equivalent view that a longer lens (a narrower view) gives you.

 As a result – when you fit a lens to a camera with a smaller sensor the lens is often said to have a larger equivalent lens size.
 Depending on how much smaller the sensor size is than full, the focal length multiplier can be calculated.
+See the CROP FACTOR CHART below

 The chart below shows you how a certain lens "acts" when it's on a cropped sensor camera.
 What it really means is it shows the lens focal length that has the same angle of view as a full frame camera would give you.

 Look at the 2 highlighted spots in the chart above.
-Using a 50 mm lens on a camera with a full size sensor would give you the same effect of using an 80 mm lens when using that same lens on a camera with a 1.6 factor sensor.
+Using a 50 mm lens on a camera with a full size sensor would give you the same effect of using an 80 mm lens when using that same lens on a camera with a 1.6 xfactor sensor.

 That lens would be "normal" on a full size sensor camera and would be a telephoto lens on the camera with the smaller sensor.
 It is easy to erroneously think in our minds as photographers that putting a certain lens on a smaller crop sensor gives it extra zooming power.
-One of the big considerations in choosing a camera based on sensor size that many can easily ignore is depth of field.

 Depth of field in photography is greater with smaller sensor cameras.
 In cell phone cameras for instance, the physical dimensions of the sensors are so small that they inherently have a very large range of things in focus compared to a full-sized sensor camera.